10 Common JavaScript Interview Mistakes (And How to Avoid Them)

 5. Inefficient Looping Techniques

-• Move static calculations outside the loop body.
+• Move repeated calculations outside the loop

 6. Mixing Synchronous and Asynchronous Code Poorly